vurentjie/krita_ui_tweaks/README.md

   - Closing the very last document will take you back to the home screen.
   - There is a menu option and a shortcut to toggle locking.
   - Some other menu options will become disabled when locked.
+- *Custom colors*: You can set your own custom background colors
 ---

 Screenshot of split panes: